SecretFoundation/docs/secret-network-overview/where-to-buy-scrt.md

 ---
-description: Places to buy, sell, and store SCRT.
+description: Places to buy, sell, and store SCRT
 ---

 # Where To Buy SCRT?